Can You Wear One Earbud While Driving?

 • Pause or stop your car for long or intense conversations

-• Prioritize the road environment over entertainment
+• Prioritise the road environment over entertainment

-Remember: no song or podcast is more important than your life and others on the road.
+Remember: No song or podcast is more important than your life and others on the road.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 Most commercial driving laws discourage it.
 Truck drivers are typically required to use approved hands-free devices, like mono Bluetooth headsets.